chriscdn/promise-semaphore/README.md

 semaphore.acquire([key])
 ```

 This returns a `Promise`, which resolves once a lock has been acquired.
 The `key` parameter is optional and permits the same `Semaphore` instance to be used in different contexts.
+See the second example.

 ### Release a lock